Boost Your Testosterone Naturally: A Guide for Everyday People in Leander, TX

 Examples: Grazing on chips, sweets, or processed snacks all day

-Why it matters: Leads to weight gain and insulin resistance.
+Why it matters: This leads to weight gain and insulin resistance.

 Better swap: Eat balanced meals with protein and fiber to stay full.